Engineering complete delocalization of single particle states in a class of one dimensional aperiodic lattices: a quantum dynamical study: Quantum dynamics in dot-stub and diamond-stub Fibonacci sequences

 In Fig.~\ref{entropy1} we calculate $S(t)$ for the Fibonacci sequence of `dimer-stub' quantum network with two different system sizes, one is $N = 290$ (orange colored) and another is $N = 120$ (green colored).
 For $\lambda = 2$ $S(t)$ has a monotonic increase in time and the long time saturation value increases linearly with the system size ( $N = 120$ to $N = 290$), as shown in Fig.~\ref{entropy1}(a).
 This type of behaviour displayed by the information entropy with the size of the system implies that the wavepacket moves towards the boundary, ensuring that the states are perfectly delocalized.
 In Fig.~\ref{entropy1}(b) $S(t)$ is plotted against time when $\lambda = 3.5$.
-The saturation sets in after a very small interval of time and is rapid in nature.
-It is also totally independent of the system size which means that new site-occupation is very small and the wavepacket has a localized character.
+The saturation sets in only after a long enough time, and this feature is connected with the slow (sub-diffusive) decay.

 The information entropy versus time for a Fibonacci sequence of a `diamond-stub' network is shown in Fig.~\ref{entropy2} for different system sizes, viz, $N = 110$ (green colored), $N = 232$ (blue colored) and $N = 468$ (orange colored).
 At $\Phi = \frac{1}{4}\Phi_0$, the saturation of $S(t)$ increases in proportion with the size of system.
 It is apparent that before the saturation is in every case $S(t)$ has an almost monotonic increase in time.
 This again indicates that the wavepacket under the resonance condition of $\Phi = \frac{1}{4}\Phi_0$ exhibits a purely delocalized character (Fig.~\ref{entropy2}(a)).
 When each diamond plaquette is trapped by the magnetic flux $\Phi = \frac{1}{2}\Phi_0$, information entropy for different system sizes shows an overlapping of the saturation zone which is totally independent of system size (as shown in Fig.~\ref{entropy2}(b)) as a result.
 This is the pinned localized phase.
 The wavepacket gets {\it frozen}, and is localized within a very small spatial extent around the initial point of release.